Data-Science-for-Linguists-2022/Class-Lounge/guestbooks/guestbook_manho.md

 ## Alejandro's Feedback
 This is an extremely interesting project and it never occurred to me how in-depth and important childhood linguistical study can be.
 Something I liked was just how detailed you are with explaining the layout and purposes of your repository in the `README.md` (something I wish more people took the time to do).
 Something I wish was improved however, would be explaining all the various metrics used in your analysis, as I was very confused reading them and didn't really know what they meant or why they were important.
 Something I learned is, once again, how to better use `pyplot()` and graphing in Python, which is something I feel like I struggle with a lot.
 Your graphs are extremely nice and I wish I understood `matplotlib` better.

+## Tianyi's Feedback

+- **What was done well:** Apart from the *really* nice graphs that everyone else has already talked about, I like the extensive commentary that you included with your code, especially your explanation of `pylangacq`.
+Your use of a file tree in the README to show off the contents of the repo was also very creative (and something that I may consider using myself).

+- **Possible improvements:** Your Jupyter notebooks are getting rather long, so I think some more liberal use of Markdown headers and tables of contents would really help break things up and make it easier to follow.

+- **One thing I learned:** Plots.
+You clearly know how to plot data in Python far better than I can and in ways that I didn't even know about.